MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams.de-de/Instructions/Labs/3-Guided-project/2-Exercise-1.md

       `// Use the Graph API to search for users by their display name.`

-2. Ersetzen Sie in der nächsten Codezeile `path` durch den folgenden API-Pfad:
+2. Ersetzen Sie in der nächsten Codezeile `PATH` durch den folgenden API-Pfad:

      ```TypeScript
      /users?$search="displayName:${searchQuery}"&$count=true